-At its core, blockchain is a type of DLT – rather than having one central authority in charge of the database, there are multiple data entry points which collectively store the information.
+At its core, blockchain is a type of DLT – rather than having one central authority in charge of the database, there are multiple data entry points that collectively store the information.
 Businesses can potentially capitalize on this innovation in a number of ways.

 Real-time tracking of products is one of the more obvious benefits.
 DLT presupposes that every company branch or department enjoys access to the same information, updated on an almost momentarily basis.
 Cross-border teams could, therefore, synchronize their internal efforts without having to worry about the validity of the data they’re processing.
 In the end, this adds up to huge savings on logistics and grossly limits the human error aspect.